Skip to content

 Why Fabric Changes Everything

 Flip up a seat cushion on your sofa and find the care tag.
-There is a cleaning code on it, and it quietly decides which price band you are in.
+There is a cleaning code on it, and it decides which price band you are in.

 A W code means water-based cleaning is safe.
 A WS code means water or solvent both work.
 These are the easy, cheap-to-clean fabrics, usually microfiber, polyester, or olefin.
 They sit at the low end of every range.